vseryakov/backendjs/README.md

         bkjs run-backend -db-pool pgsql -db-pgsql-pool postgresql://postgres@127.0.0.1/backend

-* All commands above will behave exactly the same, all required tables will be automatically created
+* All commands above will behave exactly the same

+* **Tables are not created by default**, in order to initialize the database run the server or the shell with `-db-init-tables` flag, it is called only inside a master process, a worker never creates tables on start

+  - prepare the tables in the shell

+        bksh -db-pool pgsql -db-pgsql-pool postgresql://postgres@127.0.0.1/backend -db-init-tables

+  - run the server and create table son start

+        bkjs run-backend -db-pool pgsql -db-pgsql-pool postgresql://postgres@127.0.0.1/backend -db-init-tables

 * While the local backendjs is runnning, the documentation is always available at http://localhost:8000/doc.html (or whatever port is the server using)